ManticoreGamesInc/platform-documentation/src/references/scenes.md

 Any scene in the project can be renamed.
 Scenes can't share the same name as each other.
 If a scene is renamed to the same name as an existing scene in the project, then that new name will be appended an index.
 For example, if there is already a scene named "Tutorial", renaming another scene to "Tutorial" will be named "Tutorial_1".

-1. Open the **Scenes** panel
+1. Open the **Scenes** panel.
-2. Click the button to the right of the scene
+2. Click the button to the right of the scene.
-3. Click **Rename Scene** from the options menu, and set the new name for the scene
+3. Click **Rename Scene** from the options menu, and set the new name for the scene.

 ![Renaming a Scene](../img/scenes/option_rename_scene.png){: .center loading="lazy" }